airnativeextensions/nativeextensions-documentation/docs/applesignin/index.md

 ## Documentation

-The [wiki](https://github.com/distriqt/ANE-AppleSignIn/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/applesignin).
+The [documenation site](https://docs.airnativeextensions.com/docs/applesignin/) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/applesignin).

 Quick Example: